euro-cordex/jsc-cordex/README.md

 # Becoming a user of EURO-CORDEX-CMIP6 exchange server

+jsc-cordex is also used by CORDEX FPSCONV and CORDEX FPS LUCAS.
+Projects are separate form each other via Linux groups and standard Linux filesystem permissions.

 Each user needs a separate account.
 No account sharing.

-jsc-cordex is also used by CORDEX FPSCONV and CORDEX FPS LUCAS.
-Projects are separate form each other via Linux groups and standard Linux filesystem permissions.
+You may have the role of (i) a "user" from an institution with an account, or you may be (ii) a "user" and a point of contact ("POC") of an institution; POCs may even do not have an account but they are usually long-term, well-known CORDEX members.

+Per institution there can be multiple users, each user with a seperate account.
+Per institution there is always one POC only.

 ## Option 1: You are an existing user of jsc-cordex